My GUIDE - The gateway to your german university

 All the degree programmes in this area are very theoretical and are therefore offered mainly by universities.

 Social science programmes follow a typical course of study.
-This means that Bachelor’s degrees can be up to six semesters, while Master’s degrees can last up to five, including the semester for writing a thesis.
+This means that Bachelor’s degrees usually take six semesters, while Master’s degrees normally last five, including the semester for writing a thesis.
 An internship is almost always a requirement in a social sciences programme.
 During which semester you need to complete the internship depends on the higher education institution.
 Internships can last anywhere from a few weeks to a few months.
 Empirical projects are another possible requirement to gain practical experience.
 For your future, it can be wise to strategically choose your internship.
 If you impress, job opportunities are a little bit easier to come by.

 A higher education entrance qualification or something equivalent is usually required to be accepted for a social sciences programme.
 It is also possible to apply with several years of professional experience in a related field.
 If you are applying with something other than a school-leaving certificate, then it is better to contact your higher education institution.
-A numerus clausus (NC), i.e., a minimum grade, of between 1.6 and 2.9 can be required and have different thresholds depending on the Higher Education Institution.
-Some are stricter while others can have lower requirements.
+Sometimes, a numerus clausus (NC), i.e., a minimum grade is required.
+The grade point average expected for these degree programmes varies widely from institution to institution and spans from between about 1.5 to about 3.5 according to the German grading system.
 Other higher education institutions don’t require them at all.

 To increase your chances of getting accepted into a Master’s programme, a higher grade point average in your Bachelor’s degree will be extremely helpful.
 Master’s programmes for social sciences can be challenging and demanding, so having an excellent application will help you.